 Sure, you have lots of vitamins listed in a Pop-Tart, which can be deceiving.
 But when you consider how many calories and carbs are stuffed in these little infinitely preserved treats, it kind of cancels out the good stuff.

-The most important nutrients for cats are protein, amino acids, taurine, and omega fatty acids.
-This product contains next to none.
+The most important macronutrient for cats is protein of animal origin.
+This product contains none.

 Cats Can’t Taste Sweetness